Skip to Main Content

 How the 35% Romanian Rebate Sits Alongside Hungary, Czechia, Bulgaria and Serbia

+Here is how the picture comes together.
 Producers weighing where to shoot in Central and Eastern Europe rarely look at Romania in isolation.
-Here is a high-level snapshot of how the Romanian cash rebate compares with the regional alternatives international productions consider, focused on headline rates and structural notes rather than rankings.
+Here is a high-level snapshot of how the Romanian cash rebates compares with the regional alternatives global shoots consider, focused on headline rates and structural notes rather than rankings.

-• Hungary — 30% tax rebate on qualifying Hungarian spend, plus an additional 7.5% uplift on certain non-Hungarian spend, with annual scheme caps and a per-project ceiling
+• Hungary — 30% tax rebates on qualifying Hungarian spend, plus an extra 7.5% uplift on certain non-Hungarian spend, with annual scheme caps and a per-project ceiling

-• Czechia — 20% rebate on qualifying Czech spend with a further 10% available on international cast and crew costs, administered through the State Cinematography Fund
+• Czechia — 20% rebates on qualifying Czech spend with a further 10% ready on global cast and crew costs, administered through the State Cinematography Fund

-• Bulgaria — 25% rebate on qualifying Bulgarian spend introduced under the National Film Centre, with an annual scheme budget that is regularly exhausted
+• Bulgaria — 25% rebates on qualifying Bulgarian spend introduced under the National Film Centre, with an annual scheme budget that is often exhausted

-• Serbia — 25–30% cash refund on qualifying Serbian spend administered by Film in Serbia and the Ministry of Economy, with limited annual budget
+• Serbia — 25–30% cash refund on qualifying Serbian spend administered by Film in Serbia.
+The Ministry of Economy, with tight annual budget

-• Croatia — 25% cash rebate on qualifying Croatian spend with a 30% top-up tier in regions of below-average development
+• Croatia — 25% cash rebates on qualifying Croatian spend with a 30% top-up tier in regions of below-average development

 Reading the CEE Comparison Honestly

 Headline rates only tell part of the story.
-The realised value of any production rebate depends on what counts as qualifying spend, how strict the cultural test is, how quickly the certificate is issued, how bankable it is with lenders, and whether the territory has the crew depth and infrastructure to actually deliver your project.
-Romania ranks at or near the top of the region on headline rate (35% with the 45% top-up tier), studio capacity (MediaPro Studios in Buftea is the largest in Southeast Europe), and cost base — Romanian crew rates remain below Czech and meaningfully below Hungarian rates for equivalent seniority.
-Hungary still has the deeper international crew bench for high-end series work, and Czechia retains a long-running reputation for period production.
+The realised value of any production rebates depends on what counts as qualifying spend, how strict the cultural test is, how fast the certificate is issued, how bankable it is with lenders, and whether the area has the crew depth and infrastructure to actually deliver your project.
+Romania ranks at or near the top of the region on headline rate (35% with the 45% top-up tier), studio capacity (MediaPro Studios in Buftea is the largest in Southeast Europe), and cost base.
+Romanian crew rates stay below Czech and meaningfully below Hungarian rates for equivalent seniority.
+Hungary still has the deeper global crews bench for high-end series work.
+Czechia retains a long-running reputation for period production.
 The right answer is project-specific, not a leaderboard.

 Romanian Co-Production Structures

-Several international features stack incentives across CEE territories using official co-production treaties — for example, a Romanian-Hungarian or Romanian-French co-production can access both the Romanian 35% rebate and the partner country's incentive on the relevant slices of the budget, provided the co-production agreement and spend allocation are structured correctly.
-Romania has bilateral co-production treaties with most major European film territories and is a Eurimages member state, which opens additional financing routes.
-Stacking Romanian incentives is one of the highest-leverage moves in regional financing — and it requires the production services partner and tax counsel to be in conversation from the script stage.
-Our team coordinates with co-production specialists when a project is a candidate for stacking.
+Several global features stack incentives across CEE areas using official co-production treaties — for example, a Romanian-Hungarian or Romanian-French co-production can access both the Romanian 35% rebates and the partner country's incentive on the relevant slices of the budget, given the co-production agreement and spend allocation are structured correctly.
+Romania has bilateral co-production treaties with most major European film areas and is an Eurimages member state.
+This opens extra funding routes.
+Stacking Romanian incentives is one of the highest-leverage moves in regional funding — and it needs the production services partner and tax counsel to be in conversation from the script stage.
+Our team sets up with co-production pros when a project is a candidate for stacking.

 ACT 06